Dracula (1979 film)

 Dracula is a 1979 gothic horror film directed by John Badham.
-The film starred Frank Langella in the title role as well as Laurence Olivier, Donald Pleasence and Kate Nelligan.
+The film stars Frank Langella in the title role as well as Laurence Olivier, Donald Pleasence and Kate Nelligan.

-The film was based on Bram Stoker's 1897 novel Dracula and its 1924 stage adaptation, though much of Stoker's original plot was revised to make the film—which was advertised with the tagline "A Love Story"—more romantic.
+The film is based on Bram Stoker's 1897 novel Dracula and its 1924 stage adaptation, though much of Stoker's original plot was revised to make the film more romantic, as advertised by the tagline "A Love Story".
 The film received mostly positive reviews and was a moderate box office success.
 It won the 1979 Saturn Award for Best Horror Film.

 Plot

 In Whitby, Yorkshire in 1913, Count Dracula arrives from Transylvania via the ship Demeter one stormy night.
 Mina Van Helsing, who is visiting her friend Lucy Seward, discovers Dracula's body after his ship has run aground and rescues him.
 The Count visits Mina and her friends at the household of Lucy's father, Dr. Jack Seward, whose clifftop mansion also serves as the local asylum.
 At dinner, he proves to be a charming guest and leaves a strong impression on the hosts, especially Lucy.
-Less charmed by this handsome Romanian count is Jonathan Harker, Lucy's fiancé.
+Less charmed by this handsome count is Jonathan Harker, Lucy's fiancé.

 Later that night, while Lucy and Jonathan are having a secret rendezvous, Dracula reveals his true nature as he descends upon Mina to drink her blood.
 The following morning, Lucy finds Mina awake in bed, struggling for breath.
 Powerless, she watches her friend die, only to find wounds on her throat.
 Lucy blames herself for Mina's death, as she had left her alone.

 At a loss for the cause of death, Dr. Seward calls in Mina's father, Professor Abraham Van Helsing, who suspects what might have killed his daughter: a vampire.
 He begins to worry about what fate his seemingly dead daughter may now have.
 Seward and Van Helsing investigate their suspicions and discover a roughly clawed opening within Mina's coffin, leading them to the local mines.
 It is there that they encounter the ghastly form of an undead Mina and it is up to a distraught Van Helsing to destroy what remains of his daughter.

 Lucy has in the meantime been summoned to Carfax Abbey, Dracula's new home.
 She reveals herself to be in love with this foreign prince and openly offers herself to him as his bride.
 After a surreal "wedding night" sequence, Lucy, like Mina before her, is now infected by Dracula's blood.
 The two doctors manage to give Lucy a blood transfusion to slow her descent into vampirism, but she remains under Dracula's spell.